The second boundary value problem for a discrete Monge-Ampere equation: Introduction

-Equations of the type \eqref{m1} appear for example in optimal transport and geometric optics.
-While there have been previous numerical simulations of the second boundary value problem \eqref{m1}, c.f. \cite{FroeseSJSC12,Benamou2014,Prins2015,LindseyRubinstein,kawecki2018finite}, advances on theoretical guarantees are very recent \cite{LindseyRubinstein,benamou2017minimal,Froese2019}.
+While there have been previous numerical simulations of the second boundary value problem \eqref{m1}, c.f. \cite{FroeseSJSC12,Benamou2014,Prins2015,LindseyRubinstein,kawecki2018finite}, advances on theoretical guarantees are very recent \cite{LindseyRubinstein,benamou2017minimal,Froese2019,Bonnet-Mirebeau,Brusca-Hamfeldt}.
 The approach in \cite{LindseyRubinstein,Froese2019} is to enforce the constraint $\chi_u (\tir{\Omega}) = \tir{\Omega^*}$ at the discrete level at all mesh points of the computational domain.
 Open questions include uniqueness of solutions to the discrete problem obtained in \cite{Froese2019}, existence of a solution to the discrete problem analyzed in \cite{benamou2017minimal} and existence of a solution to the discrete problem obtained in \cite{LindseyRubinstein} for a target density $R$ only assumed to be locally integrable.